Savage Gardens: The Real and Imaginary World of Carnivorous Plants

 - The 10-feet-tall Tropical Pitcher Plant (Nepenthes) invited visitors to step inside to imagine the fate of an unlucky insect.

-- Seven North American Pitcher Plant (Sarracenia) sculptures reached heights of 15 feet and their brilliant color is illuminated from within.
+- Seven North American Pitcher Plant (Sarracenia) sculptures reached heights of 15 feet and welcomed visitors to the Conservatory.

 - The 9-feet-tall Venus flytrap (Dionaea muscipula) sculpture replicated the closing of the "trap" through the use of hydraulics.